University of Southern Denmark

 As an exchange student at the University of Southern Denmark, you will be part of a lively international student environment.
 Each year more than 1500 international students choose to study at the university, which has exchange agreements with partner institutions across the world.

 USD offers a wide range of degree programs spread across several academic disciplines, including programs in English especially tailored for international students.
 USD offers modern facilities in the form of reading rooms, laboratories, indoor swimming pools, computer rooms, lecture theatres, Friday bars, cafés, libraries, meeting places and cozy corners help to make students' life at university a happy experience.

-MAIBs take courses at the Odense campus in areas of International Management, Economics & Finance, and European Studies.
-Many good English courses to choose from.
+Students typically take courses at the Odense campus in areas of International Management, Economics & Finance, and European Studies.
 International Tourism and Leisure Management courses are available at the Esbjerg campus.